emiilbjorklund/hea_rt/README.md

 ```

 ### Note
+The shimmerAPI for connecting to the sensors is not included in this repository but can easly be downloaded from their repository see link above.
+The library for PPG hearrate is also available on shimmers repository.
-For indepth information about the project see docs.
+For in-depth information about the project see docs.